The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: G-equivalence classes

 \end{corollary}

-The above theorem applies only to compact Lie groups.
-Putting a restriction on the states we can prove the following theorem which applies to both compact Lie groups and Finite groups
+The above theorem applies only to compact connected Lie groups.
+By putting a restriction on the states we can prove a similar theorem which applies to both compact Lie groups and finite groups

 \begin{theorem} Two pure states $|\psi\rangle$ and $|\phi\rangle$ for which $\langle\psi|U(g)|\psi\rangle$ and $\langle \phi|U(g)|\phi\rangle$ are nonzero for all $g\in G$ are $G$-equivalent (i.e. they can be reversibly interconverted one to the other by G-covariant operations) iff there exists a 1-dimensional representation of $G$, $e^{i\Theta(g)}$, such that